 - Students and faculty must be appropriately physically distanced in the classroom consistent with the university requirement of six feet of separation.

-- At the entrance to each classroom, there will be a hand sanitizing station as well as supplies of sanitizing wipes for students to take to their desks/seats to clean before class (similar to what one would do with gym equipment, but before instead of after use).
+- Students will be supplied with sanitizing wipes to take to their desks/seats to clean before class (similar to what one would do with gym equipment, but before instead of after use).
 Ideally, these materials will be located in areas that do not congest entry or exit from the classroom.

 - At or near the instructor’s location there will be sanitizing wipes for faculty use.
 At the exit of each classroom, there will be trash cans for students to dispose of used sanitizing wipes, and these trash cans will be emptied throughout the day.